The problem with Proca: ghost instabilities in self-interacting vector fields

 A summary of the late-time evolutions for $A_0 = 0.1$, $\mu M= 0.5$, dimensionless spin $a/M = 0.99$, and three values for the self-interaction $\lambda = 0, -8.0, 0.4$ are shown in Fig.~\ref{fig-SR_timeprofiles}.
 We find that, following an initial transient period, the field energy in all cases grows smoothly at the expected superradiant rate obtained in~\cite{East:2017mrj, Dolan:2018dqv}.
 However, eventually self-interactions become important and affect the growth rates.
 Instabilities occur at the point at which either $\det(\mathcal{M}_{\mu\nu})=0$ (tachyonic instability; for negative $\lambda$) or $\hat{g}_{nn}\rightarrow0$ (ghost instability; for positive $\lambda$).
 When the tachyonic instability is excited, the field amplitude grows rapidly, which will ultimately also trigger the ghost.
 Up until the instabilities occur the solutions are regular and show no sign of blow-up.
 To get closer to the instability points we need to significantly reduce our timestep size, indicating that the dynamical timescales are decreasing, but there is no evidence of any dynamical mechanism to avoid the instability.

 Our simulations do not account for backreaction, but this does not affect our main conclusions.
-There is a scaling freedom via the choice of $\lambda$ and the initial field amplitude $A_0$, with the quantity $\lambda (A_0)^2 \sim 1$ triggering the instabilities.
-Thus one can always make the field sufficiently small that backreaction on the metric is indeed negligible, while increasing $\lambda$ to trigger an instability via self-interactions.
-We find that, for the fastest growing modes, self-interactions become relevant before the superradiant growth saturates.
+There is a scaling freedom in the value of $\lambda$ and the initial field amplitude $A_0$, with the quantity $\lambda (A_0)^2 \sim 1$ triggering the instabilities.
+Thus the simulations accurately represent a regime early in the superradiant build up where the field amplitude is sufficiently small that backreaction on the metric is indeed negligible, at which point one will trigger an instability via self-interactions provided $\lambda$ is sufficiently large.
+The results can also be scaled to higher amplitudes representing later points in the growth, at which point a smaller self-interaction strength would trigger the instability, but in this case the assumption of small backreaction is no longer as accurate and one should account for the spin-down of the BH.
+This approximation will be considered further in the Discussion, where we find that, for the fastest growing modes, self-interactions corresponding to a fundamental scale smaller than the Planck mass should always become relevant before the superradiant growth saturates.
 Finally, we note that the local curvature does not play an important role in the ghost instability.
 Thus there is no reason for superradiance to be an exceptional example in which the ghost is triggered.

 {\bf \em Discussion.} Recent works have shown that modified vector-tensor theories possess ghost instabilities, calling into question the viability of spontaneous vectorization of compact objects.
 Here we have shown that similar instabilities affect minimally coupled vector fields in general relativity, when the field possesses a non trivial self-interaction potential.